✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for WP Review

 The plugin was closed on WordPress.org in May 2025 due to a security issue.
-Existing installs continue to work and the data is still in your database.
-SleekView reads it without depending on the plugin's admin UI.
+Existing installs continue to work — WordPress doesn't auto-deactivate closed plugins — and the review data is still in your database.
+SleekView reads it independent of the plugin's UI, which matters specifically because the plugin itself is no longer receiving updates and the admin may break with future WordPress releases.

 Yes.
-WP Review stores both — the editor score in wp_review_total and the user average in wp_review_user_total.
-Add both as columns to spot drift.
+WP Review stores both — the editor score in wp_review_total and the user-rating average in wp_review_user_total.
+Add both as columns, sort by the delta between them, and you immediately spot reviews where the editor's verdict and the visitor consensus have drifted apart.
+That's the most useful single view for trust audits.

-SleekView is a great migration aid — see all your reviews in one table, export as CSV, and use that to seed whichever review plugin you move to.
-Postmeta-based reviews are easy to map.
+SleekView is a great migration aid for exactly this case.
+See all your reviews in one table, export as CSV, and use that to seed whichever review plugin you move to.
+Postmeta-based reviews are easy to map because the data structure is flat.
+Once migrated, you can keep SleekView pointing at the new plugin's storage to maintain the corpus view.

 Pricing